-We are both grateful to Jerry Westby, Series Editor for SAGE Publications, for his commitment to our book and for his invaluable assistance through the production process.
+e are grateful to Jeff Lasser, Publisher for SAGE Publications, for his commitment to our book and for his invaluable assistance through the production process.
+Many manuscript reviewers recruited by SAGE provided invaluable feedback.
+For their thoughtful comments to the ninth edition, we thank the following: